pupilfirst/cowinindia.org/docs/en/registration/where-can-i-register-for-covid-19-vaccination.md

 After completing the form, click the “Register” button.
 You will receive a confirmation message – Beneficiary Successfully Registered.

 Once successfully registered, you will be able to see “Account Details”.
-A registered beneficiary is allowed to add three more beneficiaries using the same mobile number.
+A registered beneficiary is allowed to add three more beneficiaries using the same mobile number